aclysma/rafx/docs/framework/visibility_resource.md

 assignment is not a meaningful distinction by the underlying `VisibilityWorld` -- it is ok to move an object that was registered as "static".
 The reason for separating "static" and "dynamic" assignments is to support a future capability for running the "static" visibility calculation earlier in the frame and combining it with the "dynamic" visibility later in the frame.
-[1] An application view is registered with the `VisibilityResource` and returned as a `ViewFrustumArc`.
+[1] There are also occasions where only static or dynamic objects will be rendered (i.e. caching shadow maps) An application view is registered with the `VisibilityResource` and returned as a `ViewFrustumArc`.

-The `VisibilityObjectArc` is a ref-counted wrapper around an `ObjectHandle`.
+The `VisibilityObjectArc` is a ref-counted wrapper around an `VisibilityObjectHandle`.
 This struct contains functions for setting the position, `id`, and other fields.
 The set functions are implemented under the hood using async commands over a channel to the `VisibilityWorld`.
 Each `VisibilityObjectArc` contains a list of features registered with that handle.
 Particular features may be shown or hidden on an entity in the world by adding or removing the feature from the `VisibilityObjectArc`